ZenXChaos/MapleStorySDLCPP/Tutorials/Tutorial03/README.md

 </nowiki>
 </pre>

-This simply draws the texture at whatever '''frame''' is equal to.
+This simply draws the texture at whatever *frame* is equal to.
 Notice static_cast<int>(), which just converts from float to int in this instance.

 ### Finishing up

 Our class is all setup, and all we need to do now is load our sprites.
-Let's go back to '''main.cpp'''.
+Let's go back to *main.cpp*.

 Change: